Epsilon Theorems in Intermediate Logics: -Calculi for Intermediate Logics

-As usual, we consider \eps- and \tau-terms to be identical up to renaming of bound variables, and define substitution of \et-terms into formulas (e.g., $A(\eps x A(x))$) so that bound variables are tacitly renamed so as to avoid clashes.
+As usual, we consider \eps- and \tau-terms to be identical up to renaming of bound variables, and define substitution of \et-terms into formulas, as in $A(\meps{x}{A(x)})$, so that bound variables are tacitly renamed to avoid clashes.